notlfish/rspec-linter/README.md

 ```

 ### It one expectation
-it is used to give useful message to our test examples should they fail.
-As such it's not useful
-to put several examples inside the same it since any of them failing will give us the same, now
-not so useful, message.
+`it` is used to give useful message to our test examples should they fail.
+As such, it's not useful to put several examples inside the same `it` since any of them failing will give us the same, not so useful, message.

 Examples of good code